ChisomOrika/ChisomOrika/README.md

 - :telescope: I’m working as a Data Engineer/analsyt building scalable data architecture and leveraging a full-stack approach to analyze data.
 - :telescope: I’m working on a Crypto Price prediction that sends signals to customers.
-- :seedling:  I'm currently looking for new opportunities in data engineering field and AI8
+- :seedling:  I'm currently looking for new opportunities in data engineering field and AI
 - :zap: In my free time, I am learning Apahe Frameworks, Flask, Django to build full backend solutions

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/chisom-orika-79aaa3129/)